QuarkNet-HEP/2019-QuarkNet-CMS-Data-Summer/README.rst

 Introduction
 ------------

-This Github page serves to keep all files for the QuarkNet CMS Summer team.
-The goal of this project is to make CMS data received from CERN more accessible in it's native format, ROOT.
+Repository for work of the CMS Data group at the University of Notre Dame Quark Net Center from June through July of 2019.
+Thegoal of this project is to make CMS data received from CERN more accessible init's native format, ROOT.

 **Table of Contents:**

 * 'ROOT?'
-  * 'What is ROOT <#What-is-ROOT>'__
+  - 'What is ROOT <#What-is-ROOT>'__
-  * 'How to Install <#How-to-Install>'__
+  - 'How to Install <#How-to-Install>'__
-  * 'Basic ROOT Structure <#Basic-ROOT-Structure>'__
+  - 'Basic ROOT Structure <#Basic-ROOT-Structure>'__

 What is ROOT?
 =============